Far-Western Development Region, Nepal

 The region was sometimes called the Doti region, which some believe originated from 'Dovati' meaning land between two rivers.
 Others believed it originated from the Hindu god Dev and Aatavi, meaning the place of re-creation.
 History went back to the 13th century when Niranjan Malldeo founded the Doti Kingdom following the fall of the Katyuri Kings.
-Dotiyali and Kumauni were spoken there.
+Dotiyali and Khas language were spoken there.
 Deuda, Jhoda, Chhpeli, Chhaliya, Bhada etc. were traditional regional dances and Gaura/Gamara is the biggest festival.